What’s New at Liberty Mountain?

 Dipsy Doodle Snowmaking Pipe Installation

 The installation of a new mainline pipe will expand the volume of water we have immediately available for snowmaking.
 This will allow us to take greater advantage of ideal winter conditions, and make snow faster and more efficiently.

-Next summer, we hope to be replacing our Terrain Park J-Bar surface lift with a completely reconditioned CTEC Triple Chairlift!
+We soon hope to be replacing our Terrain Park J-Bar surface lift with a completely reconditioned CTEC Triple Chairlift!
 We have purchased this chairlift and reconditioning and permitting are in progress.
 The chairlift is similar to our Alpine Quad and First Class Quad in appearance and style.
 It will be installed just above (and between) the Dipsy Quad and Alpine Quad chairlifts.
 Lift service will be along the left side of the Terrain Park (looking up hill) and unload a bit further uphill than the existing Alpine Quad Chairlift mid station.
 During busy times, skiers and riders will be able to access our terrain parks by way of two chairlifts, both this new triple lift and the existing Alpine Quad mid station.

 Liberty’s newest acquisition is the stone manor house, Fairway Springs, located along the first fairway of the golf course and on the right of Sanders Road as you approach the main resort.
 Built in 1840, this historic manor house will be thoughtfully renovated to become a most unique and intimate wedding and banquet venue.
 Plans include the addition of a reception venue, a deck overlooking the source of the natural spring, and a wooded outdoor ceremony location overlooking the spring fed pond.
-We anticipate this new venue to be available in spring of 2019.

 Future Masterplan Phases